TilleyCodes/Planning_-_Design_Documentation/README.md

 ![Kanban Methodology Diagram](images/kanban.png)

 A kanban board is a simple and effective way to manage tasks.
 It consists of columns representing different stages of work.
 Each task moves from left to right as your work progresses.
-The visual layout helps to identify bottleneck and ensure tasks are completed efficiently.
+The visual layout helps to identify bottlenecks and ensure tasks are completed efficiently.
-To keep track of my progress, I will use the kanban methodology to orgainse tasks into visual categories like:
+To keep track of my progress, I will use the kanban methodology to organise tasks into visual categories like:

 - To Do - eg. set up database models
 - In Progress  - eg. plan and design documentation